How Do I Maintain My Fly Fishing Gear In The Offseason?

 • Scrub the locking nuts on the reel seat as well as the threads.

 • Wash the cork with warm water.
-Clean it light scrubs from a sponge.
-Dirt collects in the cork and a cleaning will reinvigorate the softness of the cork.
+Clean it using light scrubbing with a sponge.
+Dirt collects in the cork, and a cleaning will reinvigorate the softness of the cork.

 • Inspect guide feet for cracks in the finish or thread wraps.
-Cracks in the finish are weak spots in the strength of graphite and can lead to broken rods.
+Cracks in the finish are weak spots in the graphite and can lead to a broken rod.

 Fly Reels

-Going over your rod and reel and taking care of all the moving parts and pieces can ensure that you’ll have an outfit that will always perform as good as the day you bought it.
+Going over your rod and reel and taking care of all the moving parts and pieces can ensure you’ll have an outfit that will always perform as well as it did the day you bought it.

 • Take apart the reel, removing all parts in precise order.
-Note: To help you get it back together again, it’s a good idea to take pictures of each step if you have not taken your reel apart before.
+Note: To help you get your fly rod back together again, it’s a good idea to take pictures of each step if you have not taken your reel apart before.

-• Use a soft-bristled brush, scrub off away any corrosion, dirt, and grime.
-Grease all moving parts with the oil the manufacturer recommends.
+• Using a soft-bristled brush, scrub away any corrosion, dirt, and grime.

 Fly Lines